electrotherapy treatment

 You don’t have to decide alone.
 It’s always advisable to talk with a chartered physiotherapist to discuss your options for treatment.

-CK Physio understands it’s important for you to feel comfortable in your decision and strive to make sure you have all the available information to hand in order to do so.
+CK Physio understands it’s essential for you to feel comfortable with your decision and strives to ensure you have all the available information to hand in order to make so.

 What are the risk factors of electrotherapy has

-We discussed the advantages of electrotherapy and also weighed up the pros and cons of electrotherapy.
+We discussed the advantages and cons of electrotherapy and weighed them.

-Although electrotherapy is predominantly a non-invasive and safe treatment.
-Like all treatments, there are risk factors electrotherapy carries.
-There are only a few instances where electrotherapy cannot be used.
+Although electrotherapy is predominantly a noninvasive and safe treatment, like all treatments, it carries risk factors.
+There are only a few instances where it cannot be used.

 ELECTROTHERAPY IS NOT SUITABLE WHEN: